larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Terminology Note

-Below the term "administrator" refers to the people who are assigned by the IESG to manage a particular public participation channel or discussion forum.
+Below, the term "administrator" refers to the people who are assigned by the IESG to manage a particular public participation channel or discussion forum.
 This memo uses the term "forum" to refer to any public IETF participation channel, such as a mailing list,